Diocese of Cheyenne: 1887 to 1900

 On August 2, 1887, Pope Leo XIII erected the Diocese of Cheyenne, removing its territory from the Diocese of Omaha.
 He appointed Maurice Burke of the Archdiocese of Chicago as the first bishop of Cheyenne.

+The Jesuit missionary John Jutz in 1888 started a mission for the Arapahoe people in the Wind River Reservation in western Wyoming.
+He received $5,000 from Mother Katherine Drexel to build the St. Stephen's Mission.
+A group from the Sisters of Charity arrived at the mission to set up a school.

 By 1889, the diocese had five priests and 5,000 parishioners spread over a huge area.
 Burke faced attacks by the American Protective Association, an anti-Catholic and anti-Irish hate group.
 The virulence forced the Sisters of Charity to abandon their institutions in the diocese.
-Burke traveled to Rome to petition the Vatican to attach the diocese to a more established one, citing the dire conditions in Wyoming.
+Burke traveled to Rome to petition Leo XIII to attach the diocese to a more established one, citing the dire conditions in Wyoming.
 The pope denied his request.
-In a letter to Katharine Drexel, Burke described himself as a "bishop in name only" without parishioners or priests.
-In 1893, Pope Leo XIII attached the Diocese of Cheyenne to the Archdiocese of Dubuque, and transferred Burke to the Diocese of Saint Joseph.
-The Diocese of Cheyenne was without a bishop for the next three years.
+In a letter to Drexel, Burke described himself as a "bishop in name only," having neither parishioners nor priests.

+In 1893, Leo XIII finally attached the Diocese of Cheyenne to the Archdiocese of Dubuque, and transferred Burke to the Diocese of Saint Joseph.
+The Diocese of Cheyenne remained without a bishop for the next three years.

-On December 18, 1896, Thomas Lenihan of the Archdiocese of Dubuque was named the second bishop of Cheyenne by Leo XIII.
+In 1896, Thomas Lenihan of Dubuque was named the second bishop of Cheyenne by Leo XIII.
 When Lenihan arrived in Cheyenne in 1897, the diocese contained eight priests, nine churches, and one parochial school for 3,000 Catholics.
-By the time of his death in 1901, there were 6,000 Catholics, 26 churches, 15 priests, and four parochial schools.
+By the time of his death in 1901, the diocese had 6,000 Catholics served in 26 churches by 15 priests, along with four parochial schools.